pramsey/pramsey.github.io/_posts/2020-12-16-waiting-postgis-31-3.md

 ![Summarization]({{ site.images }}/2020/bec-wsa.png)

 The new implementation for this query runs about **2 times** faster than the original.
-Even better, when run on a larger area with more data, the origin implementation fails, it's not possible to get a result out.
-The new implementation completes.
+Even better, when run on a larger area with more data, the original implementation fails -- it's not possible to get a result out.
+The new implementation runs to completion.

-Another common use over overlay code is melting together areas that share an attribute.
+Another common use of overlay code is melting together areas that share an attribute.
 This query takes (almost) every watershed on Vancouver Island and melts them together.

 ```sql
 SELECT ST_Union(geom)